Essence of Decision

-Essence of Decision: Explaining the Cuban Missile Crisis is book by political scientist Graham T. Allison analyzing the 1962 Cuban Missile Crisis.
+Essence of Decision: Explaining the Cuban Missile Crisis is a book by political scientist Graham T. Allison analyzing the 1962 Cuban Missile Crisis.
 Allison used the crisis as a case study for future studies into governmental decision-making.
 The book became the founding study of the John F. Kennedy School of Government, and in doing so revolutionized the field of international relations.

 Allison originally published the book in 1971.
 In 1999, because of new materials available (including tape recordings of the U.S. government's proceedings), he rewrote the book with Philip Zelikow.

 The title is based on a speech by John F. Kennedy, in which he said, "The essence of ultimate decision remains impenetrable to the observer - often, indeed, to the decider himself."

 Thesis

 When he first wrote the book, Allison contended that political science and the study of international relations were saturated with rational expectations theories inherited from the field of economics.
 Under such a view, the actions of states are analyzed by assuming that nations consider all options and act rationally to maximize their utility.

 Allison attributes such viewpoints to the dominance of economists such as Milton Friedman, statesmen such as Robert McNamara and Henry Kissinger, disciplines such as game theory, and organizations such as the RAND Corporation.
 However, as he puts it:

 It must be noted, however, that an imaginative analyst can construct an account of value-maximizing choice for any action or set of actions performed by a government.

 Or, to put it bluntly, this approach (which Allison terms the "Rational Actor Model") violates the principle of falsifiability.
 Also, Allison notes that "rational" analysts must ignore a lot of facts in order to make their analysis fit their models.

 In response, Allison constructed three different ways (or "lenses") through which analysts can examine events: the "Rational Actor" model, the "Organizational Behavior" model, and the "Governmental Politics" model.

 To illustrate the models, Allison poses the following three questions in each section: